Is Xylitol Safe for Dogs?

 The sooner you take action the more likely that you can mitigate the effects.
 Make sure that you can locate the phone number of your veterinary clinic or the poison control contact details.

 Depending on your situation and the symptoms recorded, you may be directed to take on different measures.
 One of these measures might be to induce your pet’s vomit using your fingers or by feeding your dog a teaspoon of hydrogen peroxide.

 If you notice the symptoms subsiding, make sure to book an appointment with your veterinary clinic as soon as possible for a complete checkup of your pet.
 If possible bring with you the food product with you to see if any other ingredient could have caused any harm.

-If you'd like to read similar articles to Is Xylitol Safe for Dogs?, we recommend you browse around our Pets category.
+If you want to read similar articles to Is Xylitol Safe for Dogs?, we recommend you visit our Pets category.